-- Completion of General Education Curriculum (see GEC section) and required minimum in liberal arts courses, including the courses specified for each program leading to initial certification; - Major or area of concentration; - Professional sequence as described on the following pages; - Electives. - 90 semester hours in liberal arts are required for the Bachelor of Arts degree; 75 semester hours in liberal arts are required for the Bachelor of Science degree.
+- Completion of Dominican Curriculum and required minimum in liberal arts courses, including the courses specified for each program leading to initial certification; - Major or area of concentration; - Professional sequence as described on the following pages; - Electives. - 90 semester hours in liberal arts are required for the Bachelor of Arts degree; 75 semester hours in liberal arts are required for the Bachelor of Science degree.